umarbrowser/tvb-pack/README.md

 *just after* cloning `tvb-pack` and
 *before* performing the `submodule` commands in the listing above.

+For each submodule, if you plan to make changes, make sure to checkout the master or trunk branch first.

 In case you have your own forks of each of the submodules, running

 ```